 as a pale yellow trail, but you don't have to be restricted to this monotone finish.
 Here we'll show you a quick and easy way to add a little colour to your sparkler shots.
 We're using Photoshop, but you can use any software that has a paint brush option with a blend mode setting.

-Open in your image editing program.
-I'm using Photoshop but most will have similar features.
-Magnify the image so it fills the screen.
+Open your sparkler photo in your image editing program and magnify the image so it fills the screen.

 Select a brush with a size just bigger than the main trail width of the sparkler - excluding all the thin sparkling strands.

-I never claimed to be a painter, but you get the idea.
+We never claimed to be great at painting, but you get the idea!
 You can, of course, do variations, painting it all one colour or two tone.
-You can even try using different blend modes.
+You can even try to use different blend modes.
 Some give very graphic cartoon style, others give a more surreal effect.
-Some just paint over the trail and background and are ones to avoid.
+Do note that some will paint over the trail and background so these are ones to avoid.

 Find Out More About Nikon's Latest Products By Clicking The Links Below: